-The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional or mental health issues, or substance abuse.
-A student who wishes to meet with the school counselor should contact Janae Ashbrook at 806.874.3241.
+The school counselor, Jenae Ashbrook, is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional or mental health issues, or substance abuse.
+A student who wishes to meet with the school counselor should talk to their teacher.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.
+Mrs. Ashbrook can be reached at 874-4355

-[See Substance Abuse Prevention and Intervention on page 77 and Suicide Awareness and Mental Health Support on page 77.]
+[See Substance Abuse Prevention and Intervention on page 70, and Suicide Awareness and Mental Health Support on page 70.]